DENIOS INC

 Biological Hazards

 “Biological hazards can arise from directly working with plants,” the Guide to Worker Safety and Health in the Marijuana industry says.
-These biological hazards can include mold, allergens and sensitizers.
+These biological hazards can include mold, allergens, and sensitizers.

 Chemical Hazards

-Carbon dioxide, carbon monoxide, pesticides and disinfectants are a few of the chemical hazards cannabis workers can be exposed to.
+Carbon dioxide, carbon monoxide, pesticides, and disinfectants are a few of the chemical hazards cannabis workers can be exposed to.
 Carbon dioxide is commonly used throughout the industry to increase plant growth.
 “In addition to liquid gas form, solid carbon dioxide or dry ice can be used for extraction processes.”
-When working with dry ice, the proper gloves and safety glasses should be worn
+When working with dry ice, the proper gloves and safety glasses should be worn.

 Physical Hazards

-"Physical hazards include hazards that might exist within the workplace that can cause physical harm or injury."
-In cannabis facilities, these can include powered industrial trucks, flammable and combustible gases, compressed gases and heights.
+Physical hazards include hazards in the workplace that can cause bodily harm or injury."
+In cannabis facilities, these can consist of powered industrial trucks, flammable and combustible gases, compressed gases, and heights.
 "Flammable and combustible liquids are present in almost every workplace, including the marijuana industry," according to the Guide to Worker Safety.
 Correct PPE and storage solutions should be used for flammable and combustible materials.

 We are happy to advise you!

-Tailor-made advice, service fulfillment.
-Our advisors walk the additional mile.
+Tailor-made advice & service fulfillment at your fingertips.
+Our advisors go the extra mile to fulfill your needs.
 Take advantage of our phone, mail or on-premise service offers.

 Expert advice 1-877-388-0187